uxlfoundation/oneapi-construction-kit/.github/README.md

 (tbd)

 ## Self-Hosted Runners
-References to standard Github runners can be replaced by self-hosted runners in the CI config by updating individual `runs-on:` settings to use an appropriate self-hosted runner string.
+References to standard Github runners can be replaced by references to self-hosted runners in the CI config by updating individual `runs-on:` settings to use an appropriate self-hosted runner string.

-Further information on deploying up self-hosted runners can be found [here](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
+Further information on deploying self-hosted runners can be found [here](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
 Further information on `runs-on:` can be found [here](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#jobsjob_idruns-on).

 ## Configuring Run_Cities test phases in PR testing jobs (once merged)